mvolkmann/react-masked-input/README.md

 When inserting characters at a location other than the end, it may push previously entered characters into invalid positions according to the mask.
+This is especially true with the mask allows a combination of digits and letters to be entered.

 To run the demo: